Zane Lowe: DJ

-Lowe relocated to the UK in 1997.
-He initially worked at the Record and Tape Exchange in Notting Hill, before being asked to cover for a show on XFM, going on to host XFM's Music Response.
+Lowe relocated to the United Kingdom in 1997.
+He initially worked at the Record and Tape Exchange in Notting Hill before being asked to cover for a show on XFM, going on to host XFM's Music Response.
 In 2003, he joined BBC Radio 1.

 As a DJ, he has played sets at festivals including Coachella, Future Music Festival in Australia, Glastonbury, Creamfields and Bestival.
 He has toured with artists including, Skrillex, The Prodigy, Kasabian and The Weeknd and opened shows for both Muse and Foo Fighters at their concerts at Wembley Stadium.
 As well as being a regular performer at Ibiza and Mallorca Rocks, Lowe is also Musical Director for the brand.

 MTV

 Lowe started his career on MTV UK before moving to MTV2 Europe (now MTV Rocks) presenting shows such as MTV News (1998–2001), MTV News Daily Edition (1999–2001) and Brand:New (1999).
-From 2002 to 2015, he presented Gonzo, its flagship music show.
+From 2002 to 2015, he presented Gonzo, the channel's flagship music show.